se-tuebingen/questionnaire/README.md

 This module is generated from the contents of the `ressources` folder (`style.css` and the `svg`-files in the `icons` folder) by running `bundle-ressources.sh`.
 So any changes in those files are only applied after running this script!

+For ease of use, there is also a Makefile, so you can simply run
+- `make all` to bundle ressources and compile the JavaScript plugin, and
+- `make test` to execute the tests - currently this only compiles a scribble test document in pdf and html

 ## How to use